History Of Cars & Coffee

 It’s not regular consumers are buying all those aftermarket things, it’s car guys.
 And if we don’t have car guys we’re all in trouble.
 Somebody needs to do something.
 But it happens that the car hobby is not like motorsports.

 Motorsports has governing sanctioning bodies and they want another motorsports event over here, we need another NASCAR event there, they do that.

 But in the car hobby there, it’s just it’s all over the world.
 I love this car, I really, really love it.
 And, I find somebody else that loves the same car, great.
 Hey let’s take our cars on Friday, let’s both drive our cars down to whatever.

 So you do that and all of a sudden some other guys come along and say “we gotta get those cars too.”
 And all of a sudden hey, let’s form a club you know?
 And then say “hey you know there’s some other guys over yonder that they like.
 Let’s have a car show.”

 That’s basically how the car hobby happens.
 It’s grassroots.
 It’s the ultimate grassroots.
 How do you grow that?

 So we kept saying somebody’s got to step up and grow that.
-And one day the gal that ran corporate communications for us Leslie Kennedy, she said “you know Barry, Roger Werner started this new channel called Speed Vision, and you know about everybody there is in the car hobby.
+And one day the gal that ran corporate communications for us, Leslie Kennedy, said “you know Barry, Roger Werner started this new channel called Speed Vision, and you know about everybody there is in the car hobby.
 You know all the sheriffs.
 You could interview them.”
-I said “nobody’s gonna listen to that interview show.”
+I said, “nobody’s gonna listen to that interview show.”